Recent APD report finds issues in controlling use-of-force, disciplinary systems

 The report also states that “APD routinely fails to follow on its own written policy” on discipline measures, saying that instead of using an 8 to 32-hour suspension, they’ll use a written reprimand.
 Chief Medina said they’re working to rewrite their discipline policy to ensure that different types of violations are addressed differently.

-“So for example, if somebody doesn’t log their camera, and un-completely related policy violation such as somebody gets in an accident in your unit plus somebody misses court, so you have three completely unrelated topics in this system it is said that should equal an 8 to 32-hour suspension and that’s not the case in a lot of agencies across the nation,” said Chief Medina.
+“So for example, if somebody doesn’t log their camera, and un-completely related policy violation such as somebody gets in an accident in their unit, plus somebody misses court, so you have three completely unrelated topics in this system it is said that should equal an 8 to 32-hour suspension and that’s not the case in a lot of agencies across the nation,” said Chief Medina.

 The report also recommends the department needs to be better staffed.
 Chief Medina said some of the expectations are unrealistic because of the number of officers they have and that it takes time to train people when they get moved to a different division.